cp-rep/Bottom/README.md

 - Enter command "./[output directory]/bin/unit_tests" from the ./Bottom base directory.
 Some tests will fail due to file reading if not executed from the ./Bottom directory.

 ## Current Features and How to Use Them
+- The 'h' key enters the help menu with all current features.
 - The arrow keys allow shifting the windows left, right, up, and down.
 - The '<' and '>' keys determine which column to sort by.
 - The 'x' key allows highlighting a particular column.
 - The 'k' key allows the user to "kill" desired processes.
+- The 'c' key resizes and/or removes the cpu utilization window.
+- The 'm' key resizes and/or removes the main memory window.

 ## Why C++?
 I wanted to write a small Linux process management utility that may be easier expanded upon with experimental features.
 I don't have much interest in actually trying to submit this into any official Linux circles or ecosystems.